afzalmam/linux-kernel/Documentation/kernel-hacking/memory-barriers.rst

 the device to malfunction.

-Inside of the Linux kernel, I/O should be done through the appropriate accessor routines - such as inb() or writel() - which know how to make such accesses appropriately sequential.
+Inside of the Linux kernel, I/O should be done through the appropriate accessor routines - such as ``inb()`` or ``writel()`` - which know how to make such accesses appropriately sequential.
 Whilst this, for the most part, renders the explicit use of memory barriers unnecessary, there are a couple of situations where they might be needed:

-1. On some systems, I/O stores are not strongly ordered across all CPUs, and so for _all_ general drivers locks should be used and mmiowb() must be issued prior to unlocking the critical section.
+#.
+On some systems, I/O stores are not strongly ordered across all CPUs, and
+   so for _all_ general drivers locks should be used and mmiowb() must be issued prior to unlocking the critical section.

-2. If the accessor functions are used to refer to an I/O memory window with relaxed memory access properties, then _mandatory_ memory barriers are required to enforce ordering.
+#.
+If the accessor functions are used to refer to an I/O memory window with
+   relaxed memory access properties, then _mandatory_ memory barriers are required to enforce ordering.